tensorflow-northwest/camdetect/README.md

 ## TL;DR - Run camdetect:

 The fastest way to run is using Docker.
 Once installed, camdetect.sh script is provided to quickly run a container and launch the application.
+Video capture will be stored in your /tmp folder.

 ```
 git clone https://github.com/tensorflow-northwest/camdetect.git